rsvim/rfc/1-TUI/3-Layout.md

 ### Window

-A window can have several sub-components:
+A window can have below components:

 1. Text content: The most important component that preview the buffer content, hold a cursor inside and let user editing the buffer.
 2. Line number: A vertical column component in the left side of the window, usually shows line numbers, diff symbols, diagnostic symbols, etc.